-South Korea reports fewer than 50 new infections earning WHO praise
+South Korea reports fewer than 50 new infections, earning WHO praise

-SEOUL (Reuters) - South Korea reported fewer than 50 new coronavirus cases for the first time since its peak in late February, earning the praise of the World Health Organization, as daily infections in Asia’s largest outbreak outside China maintained a downward trend.
+SEOUL (Reuters) - South Korea reported fewer than 50 new coronavirus cases for the first time since its peak in late February, earning the praise of the World Health Organization for combatting the spread in one of the first countries to be hard-hit by the disease.

 The Korea Centers for Disease Control and Prevention (KCDC) said there were 47 new infections as of midnight on Sunday compared with 81 recorded a day earlier, taking the national tally to 10,284.

-The death toll rose by three to 186, while another 135 people have recovered from the virus for a total of 6,598.
+The death toll rose by eight to 191, while another 135 people have recovered from the virus for a total of 6,598.

 South Korea has been bringing the epidemic under control, with about 100 or fewer new daily cases for the past month, but this was the first time the daily tally of new cases was less than 50 since 909 were reported on Feb.
 29.

+In February, South Korea uncovered what was believed to be the biggest outbreak outside of China.
+But a programme of mass testing and contact tracing helped contain the virus, which has spread far more quickly in other countries.

-The head of the World Health Organization (WHO), Tedros Adhanom Ghebreyesus, praised South Korea’s leadership in containing the virus in a 25-minute phone call with President Moon Jae-in, the presidential Blue House said.
+The head of the World Health Organization (WHO), Tedros Adhanom Ghebreyesus, held a 25-minute phone call with President Moon Jae-in, praising South Korea’s leadership in containing the virus, Moon’s presidential Blue House said.

 Moon said in the call that South Korea was “willing to actively support other countries with prevention skills and supplies as the circumstances permit”.
 Moon said he recently had phone calls with about 20 global leaders.